BBC Micro: Market impact

 The machine was released as the BBC Microcomputer on 1 December 1981, although production problems pushed delivery of the majority of the initial run into 1982.
-Nicknamed "the Beeb", it was popular in the UK, especially in the educational market; about 80% of British schools had a BBC microcomputer.
+Nicknamed "the Beeb", it was popular in the UK, especially in the educational market; in 1985 about 80% of British schools had a BBC microcomputer.

-BYTE called the BBC Micro Model B "a no-compromise computer that has many uses beyond self-instruction in computer technology".
+Byte called the BBC Micro Model B "a no-compromise computer that has many uses beyond self-instruction in computer technology".
 It called the Tube interface "the most innovative feature" of the computer, and concluded that "although some other British microcomputers offer more features for a given price, none of them surpass the BBC ... in terms of versatility and expansion capability".
-As with Sinclair Research's ZX Spectrum and Commodore International's Commodore 64, both released the following year, in 1982, demand greatly exceeded supply.
+As with Sinclair Research's ZX Spectrum and Commodore International's Commodore 64, both released the next year, in 1982, demand greatly exceeded supply.
 For some months, there were long delays before customers received the machines they had ordered.